charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 ### Enabling RBAC

 In order to get authorisation with AWS-IAM, you will need to use RBAC.
-Refer to the Charmed Kubernetes [RBAC documentation][k8s-rbac-docs] for complete options, but at you will need to do enable RBAC with
-`juju config kubernetes-master authorization-mode="RBAC,Node"`.
+Refer to the Charmed Kubernetes [RBAC documentation][k8s-rbac-docs] for complete options, but at a minimum you will need to do enable RBAC with `juju config kubernetes-master authorization-mode="RBAC,Node"`.
 At this point, valid AWS credentials will fail unless connected to a default account.